 Engaging an Attorney – Process and Costs

 When you engage a family law attorney to represent you in a legal proceeding, you need to choose one that you will be able to trust and work well with.
-After the initial call to the office, we will clear you in our conflicts system and get you on the attorney’s calendar at the earliest date available.
+During the initial call to our office, we will clear you in our conflicts system and schedule you on the attorney’s calendar at the earliest date available.

 Settlements necessarily involve compromise, and contested hearings necessarily involve risks beyond our control.
 That said, the attorneys at Wells Family Law are committed to providing you with the best possible representation under all circumstances.